-The Group has defined organisation tone to reinforce enterprise risk management culture, including ethical values, desired behaviors and risk appetite.
-Sound organisational structure is established to delegate business functions to respective business units within limits set by head office management or Executive Directors in the pursuit of the Group’s strategy and business objective.
+The Group has reinforced enterprise risk management culture, including ethical values, desired behaviours and risk appetite.
+Sound organisational structure is established to delegate business functions to respective business units within limits set by the head office management or Executive Directors in the pursuit of the Group’s strategy and business objective.

 Strategy and Objective-setting

-The Board meets on a regular basis to discuss and agree on business strategies, plans and budgets prepared by individual business units.
-The board considers business context and risk implications while establishing the strategies to ensure that the Group’s strategies align, support and integrate with the defined vision and mission.
+The Board meets on a regular basis to discuss and agree on business strategies, plans and budgets prepared by management.
+The Board considers business context and risk implications when establishing strategies to ensure that they align, support and integrate with the defined vision and mission.

 The Group identifies, assesses and prioritises the risks that are most relevant to the Group’s success according to their likelihood and impacts.
 Based on the risk assessment, mitigation plans or controls enhancement are developed and implemented by individual business units.
 The result of this process is reported to the Board by the RMC annually.

 Review and Revision

 The Group continuously reviews its risk framework in light of substantial changes and pursues improvements of enterprise risk management.

 Information, Communication, and Reporting

 The Group encourages obtaining and sharing information, from both internal and external sources, which flows up, down and across the organisation.
 Information systems, channels and reporting tools are established and regularly upgraded to support enterprise risk management communications of the Group.

 Annual Assessment of Risk and Internal Controls

 The mitigating controls of the Group’s risks are reviewed and tested periodically by the RMC.
 The frequency of testing of individual internal controls is by reference to the ranking of the underlying risk areas and the strategy of the Group.
 The Group adopts a peer review format in its annual testing of internal controls by appointing appropriate staff members auditing selected controls of departments other than their own.

 The criteria for assessing the effectiveness of internal controls are based on whether the mitigating controls have been operated and enforced throughout the period being reviewed.
 Findings and recommendations are communicated with the relevant division heads and staff to formulate measures to enhance or rectify any control deficiency.